Associate Professor, Renaissance Literature, Queer Theory

 Focus: Renaissance Literature, Queer Theory

 Sex Before Sex: Figuring the Act in Early Modern England, eds.
-Will Stockton and James Bromley (forthcoming from University of Minnesota Press, 2013).
+Will Stockton and James Bromley, Minneapolis: University of Minnesota Press, 2013.

 Playing Dirty: Sexuality and Waste in Early Modern Comedy.
 Minneapolis, Minnesota: University of Minnesota Press, 2011.
 Print.